top of page

 Home death is the best situation: Call the Hospice you are working with or the attending physician (if seen within 30 days), otherwise call the non-emergency phone # of your local law enforcement agency.

-If you are not sure if the person is dead call 911 for an ambulance.
-If the person is long gone call non-emergency law enforcement.
-Law enforcement will call the Medical Examiner to decide if the body needs an autopsy.
-An autopsy buys you time.
-The M.E. will begin the Death Certificate process and may even issue your Burial Transit Permit (not sure).
+If a Medical Examiner takes the body for an autopsy. this buys you time.
+The M.E. may begin the Death Certificate process and may even issue your Burial Transit Permit (not sure).

 10) Go to the Vital Records Office of the Health Department of the County where death occurred for the Registrar to perform the data entry of the Vital Records Form you filled out.
 Bring with you: